huantianad/levelsync/README.md

 Automatically download and update your Rhythm Doctor levels!

 ## How to Use
-NOTE: I would recommend using this on an EMPTY level folder as the program downloads all levels on first time run.
+NOTE: I would recommend using this on an EMPTY level folder as the program will download duplicate versions of levels you already have.
-1. Download the program from [the releases page](https://github.com/huantianad/LevelSync/releases/).
+1. Download the program from [the releases page](https://github.com/huantianad/levelsync/releases/).
 2. Unzip the program into a directory.
 3. Edit the config.ini file with your levels directory.
 4. Navigate to `shell:startup` in file explorer.